 Work and school performance

-People with Narcolepsy are protected under the Americans with Disabilities Act (ADA), which compels companies to work with their employees with particular medical needs.
+The Americans with Disabilities Act (ADA) protects people with Narcolepsy.
+This compels companies to work with their employees with particular medical needs.
 Allowing for a few naps over the course of the workday is one of the most important arrangements employers can make for people with Narcolepsy.
 People who are in school will need to develop a similar plan for napping between classes.